ryanhiroi/Git-and-GitHub-2/README.md

 ## Steps that I do:

 1. Open source control on VS code
-2. Commit file, push file and sync file on there
+2. Commit file, push file and sync file by clicking on there